bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod4/module4_lab.md

 rm –i ~/.ssh/authorized_keys
 ```

-**Note:** after removing your public key you will not be able to log in again into this virtual machine, and you will have to start a new one from the snapshot
+**Note:** after removing your public key you will not be able to log in again into this virtual machine, and you will have to start a new one from the snapshot.
+Your VM session may suspend while you take the snapshot.
+Initiating a new ssh session will fail because the public key was removed.

 ## Take the Snapshot